Frequently Asked Questions

 10. Why is the UTurn handle so expensive?

-There are several reasons; main one is "made in USA"
+There are several reasons; the main one is that it is "Made in USA" (it is not mass produced in China).

-Machining: The handle is 100% made in the USA as we do not want to outsource manufacturing to other countries.
+Expensive Machining: The handle is 100% made in the USA as we do not want to outsource manufacturing to other countries.
 The machining of the handles from thick plastic sheets is done nearby in Everett, WA.
-However the machining on the required computer controlled machinery (CNC) is fairly expensive as it is low-volume production (max 400 - 800 per year).
+However the machining on the required computer controlled machinery (CNC) is fairly expensive as it is low-volume production (max 500 - 900 per year).

-Material: The handle is made from a super-strong weather-resistant thermoplastic material, made in USA, that will not break.
+Expensive Material: The handle is made from a super-strong weather-resistant thermoplastic material made in USA that will not break.
 This top quality material is provided by a large plastics company in Florida.
-This special material (HDPE) is non-toxic and also recyclable (even approved by FDA for use in kitchens and food handling).
+This special material (HDPE) is non-toxic and also recyclable (even approved by FDA for use in kitchens and food handling equipment).
 It was selected to ensure that the handle will never break under normal use with dogs up to 100 lbs each or 300 lbs total.
 The material is at least five times stronger than the best hardwood.
 Wood is much cheaper but very brittle across the grain.
-A wooden handle can snap easily.
-When walking many dogs by yourself you never want the handle to suddenly break (or be worried it will break).
+A wooden handle could snap easily.
+When walking multiple dogs by yourself you never want the handle to suddenly break (or be worried it will break).

 The handle will last for many years and without maintenance.